You

 App development - the costs depend on your requirements

-The first step for your cost planning is planning your app yourself.
-Your ideas decisively determine how complex the programming will be and how much time the developers have to invest in your app project.
+The First step for your cost planning Is planning your app yourself.
+Your Ideas decisively determine how complex the programming will be and how much time the developers have to invest in your app project.
 Therefore, record in as much detail as possible what exactly your app should look like and what purpose it should serve.
 For this, it is useful as a first step to UX/UI design to have it created as a blueprint for your app.

 Ask yourself which devices they are used on and which operating systems they should be optimized for.
 Android apps and iOS apps are developed and designed in a fundamentally different way.
 It's the same with a mobile app that end users use on a tablet.
 If you want compatibility with all common devices, this can double the effort for the app agency and drive up app development costs.